 Expressive Arts Therapy incorporates the use of creative arts–drama, dance/movement, visual art, music, poetry, prose, and storytelling–into the therapeutic process.
 The arts can be used in many ways, providing a rich form of self-expression as well as providing a space to experiment with problem-solving and new ways of being.
 Clients learn to create their lives as if they, too, were a work of art.

 For more information about Expressive Arts Therapy, visit The International Expressive Arts Therapy Association.

-Family-Based (Maudsley) Therapy for Eating Disorders (FBT)
+Family-Based (Maudsley) Treatment for Eating Disorders (FBT)

 Based on the most up-to-date research, FBT takes the stance that contrary to prior psychological theories, families do not cause eating disorders; rather, families are one of the adolescent’s best chances for recovery.
 In FBT, we work to reduce shame and blame of both the parents and the sufferer, and we recognize that parents are an integral part of the recovery process.
 Parents are empowered to work together with their child to reduce the symptoms of the eating disorder.
 FBT has been shown in controlled studies to be the most effective front-line treatment of eating disorders for adolescents.
 For more on FBT, visit Maudsley Parents.

-Intuitive Eating/Mindful Eating/Health at Every Size Approach
+Non-diet/Health at Every Size Approach

 Treatment Team Collaboration for Eating Disorders